AIHubCentral/docs/assets/RVC/Local/Applio.md

 2. Unzip the folder.
 This may take a few minutes.
 ***

-3. Make sure you have **Python 3.10.12** installed.
+3. Make sure you have **Python 3.10.12** or 3.11.x installed.
 You can check your version by running `python --version`.
 4. Open a terminal in the Applio directory you just extracted.
 5. Run the commands corresponding to your Linux distribution: